Background

 our Approach

-We apply an integrated approach to fight schistosomiasis until its elimination as a public health burden.
-Within this approach, we continue providing praziquantel tablets for mass drug administration programs, through our partnership with WHO.
-In addition, together with our partners, we have focused our efforts on a potential new pediatric treatment option for preschoolers and have contributed to the development of a highly sensitive and specific rapid diagnostic test to support countries in their fight against schistosomiasis.
+We apply an integrated approach to fight schistosomiasis until its elimination as a public health problem.
+Within this approach, we continue providing tablets of the standard of care treatment for mass drug administration programs, through our partnership with WHO.
+In addition, together with our partners, we have focused our efforts on a new pediatric treatment for preschoolers that is in its roll-out phase.

-Based on our holistic access framework for availability, affordability and accessibility of our innovations and products in low- and middle-income countries, we also aim to collaboratively set up an innovative access mechanism to fight NTDs based on: high-quality local manufacturing to ensure production; an “at-cost” procurement based-model for the products; a well-defined country implementation path for long-term sustainable access in countries.
+Based on our holistic access framework for availability, affordability and accessibility of our innovations and products in low- and middle-income countries, we also aim to collaboratively set up an innovative access mechanism to fight NTDs based on: high-quality local manufacturing to ensure production; a “not-for-profit” procurement based-model for the products; and a well-defined country implementation path for long-term sustainable access in countries.

 Beatrice Greco

 Sustainable access paths for innovative products need to be established to fill the current gap that countries are facing in accessing the necessary interventions to eliminate NTDs.
-Establishing such new model is our priority to ensure that our innovations for schistosomiasis are timely reaching underserved populations.
+Establishing such a new model is a priority to ensure that innovations are timely reaching underserved populations.

 Beatrice Greco